GavinEwart/Recipes/README.md

 ## Features

 - Create new recipes, including details such as name, description, instructions, and cook time.
-- View a list of all recipes, including information about the user who created each recipe.
+- View a list of all recipes, including information about the user who created each recipe..
 - Edit existing recipes to update their details.
 - Delete recipes that users no longer want to share.